hassanhibbert/flipMaster/README.md

 ]);
 ```

-__Javascript Setup Part 2:__ Initialize script by passing in the `selectors` with the corresponding element for flip animation
+__Javascript Setup Part 2:__ Initialize script by passing the `selectors` with the corresponding elements for the flip animation.

 ```js
 flipMaster.init({